hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 2/README.md

 # OpenROAD Flow Scripts (ORFS) RTL-to-GDSII Journey

-This repository documents my journey of understanding, installing, executing, and analyzing the OpenROAD Flow Scripts (ORFS) environment using the SKY130HD PDK and OpenROAD toolchain.
+This directory documents my journey of understanding, installing, executing, and analyzing the OpenROAD Flow Scripts (ORFS) environment using the SKY130HD PDK and OpenROAD toolchain.

 ---